HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipTrackViz_README.txt

 Use the Quadrant Scatter option to color-code tracks falling within specified ranges of various parameters.
 Select parameters to be plotted on a 2D scatter plot, such as growth speed and growth lifetime.
-Adjust the percentile values for each independently and select "Make Plot."
+Adjust the data values or percentiles for each parameter independently and select "Make Plot."

-If "Remove tracks at start/end" is checked, all tracks existing in the first or last tracked frame will not be included.
-Lifetime measurements can be biased especially in short movies where most tracks will exist at the beginning or end.
+If "Remove tracks at start/end" is checked, any track not entirely contained within the frame range will be excluded.
+Lifetime measurements can be biased especially in short movies where most long tracks will exist at the beginning or end, thereby getting discarded.
+If this option is unchecked, any track which ends before the frame range begins or begins after the frame range ends will be excluded.

 Six figures will appear: a scatter plot and five images with tracks overlaid.
 The colors of the tracks correspond to the color map of the scatter plot.